 To improve cash management, cash received by the School District is pooled.
 Monies for all funds, including proprietary funds, are maintained in this pool.
 Individual fund integrity is maintained though the School District's records.
 Each fund's interest in the pool is presented as "equity in pooled cash and cash equivalents" on the combined balance sheet.
-The Title I special revenue fund had expended more than their equity interest in the pooled bank account at June 30, 2001.
-The general fund made an advance to this fund to eliminate this negative cash balance.
-The general fund has an interfund receivable for the amount advanced while the fund with negative cash balance has an interfund payable for the same amount on the combined balance sheet.

-The School District has invested funds in STAROhio (State Treasury Asset Reserve of Ohio) during fiscal year 2001.
+The School District has invested funds in STAROhio (State Treasury Asset Reserve of Ohio) during fiscal year 2002.
 STAROhio is an investment pool managed by the State Treasurer's Office which allow governments within the State to pool their funds for investment purposes.
 STAROhio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAROhio are valued at STAROhio's share price, which is the price the investment could be sold for on June 30, 2001.
+Investments in STAROhio are valued at STAROhio's share price, which is the price the investment could be sold for on June 30, 2002.
 Interest was also earned from the investment of the proceeds of a lease.

 Following Ohio statutes, the Board of Education has, by resolution, specified the funds to receive an allocation of interest earnings.
-Interest revenue credited to the general fund during the fiscal year amounted to \$158,990, which includes \$27,387 assigned from other School District funds.
+Interest revenue credited to the general fund during the fiscal year amounted to \$65,338, which includes \$52,159 assigned from other School District funds.